-On May 2, 2022, the Company announced the commencement of a PFS at the South West Arkansas Project, and on August 8, 2023, the Company announced positive results of the PFS for the South West Arkansas Project, including an upgraded mineral resource for a portion of the project.
+On May 2, 2022, the Company announced the commencement of a PFS at the South West Arkansas Project, and on August 8, 2023, the Company announced positive results of the South West Arkansas PFS, including an upgraded mineral resource for a portion of the project.
 The Company intends on expending funds during the upcoming year to advance the South West Arkansas Project, including advancing a DFS.